sql-machine-learning/elasticdl/docs/designs/master_redesign.md

 # Master Design

-This document deseribes an ElasticDL master design.
+This document describes an ElasticDL master design.

 ## Motivation